Tuesday, October 29, 2024

 Please note that the content of this post primarily consists of articles available from Wikipedia or other free sources online.

-01 Painting, Middle East Artists, THE ART OF WAR, Marwan Sahmarani's The War of August 22-28, with Footnotes #89
+01 Work, Middle East Artists, THE ART OF WAR, Ismail Shammout's Memories and a Firebrand, with Footnotes #82

 Images are copyright of their respective owners, assignees or others.
 Some Images may be subject to copyright